 On safety and security

-There have been dozens of school shootings in the last two decades, and as a result – schools have had to rethink safety and security including safe entrances, cameras, and ALICE drills – just to name a few.
+There have been dozens of school shootings in the last two decades.
+As a result, schools have had to rethink safety and security including safe entrances, cameras, and ALICE drills – just to name a few.
 With so many of our schools having entrances that once in, allow access to the rest of the school and more than 20 annexes throughout our district requiring students to travel back and forth between buildings, we have many safety and security needs that need to be addressed.
-It is necessary to design schools with safety and security in mind today – more than ever before.
+It is necessary to design schools with safety and security in mind today more than ever before.

 Education has changed dramatically since the 1950s.
 We are preparing students for jobs that have not event been created yet.
 21st Century learning environments require flexible spaces, labs and different technology infrastructure.